Was this content helpful?

-Yes, the cable end that plugs into the computer (USB Type A) is compatible with both USB 3.0 and USB 2.0.
-Make certain to use the included cable with the correct USB Type A connector.
-However, the transfer rates are much slower with USB 2.0.
+Yes, the device is compatible with USB 3.0 ports, however, the product does not include a cable with a USB Type A connector.
+Transfer rates are much slower with USB 3.0.

 Rugged RAID Shuttle uses Seagate Secure encryption, which does not support a JBOD configuration.